-The Associate of Applied Science (A.A.S.) degree is a specialized degree designed to prepare a student for entry into a particular occupation, not transfer into a baccalaureate degree program.
+The Associate of Applied Science (A.A.S.) degree is a specialized degree designed to prepare a student for entry into a particular occupation.
 As such, this degree only requires completion of a minimum of 18 credit hours within the General Education program.
 Thus, students are not expected to demonstrate the complete range of academic knowledge, and skills, and competencies as students who complete the full 42 credit hours in General Education Program CORE 42 curriculum for the Associate of Arts (A.A.) transferable degree.
 An A.A.S. degree does not automatically qualify a student for any other programs and students who change degrees may have to take additional general education courses.